BOS Field Trips and Events

 Well, I never thought I would be even considering a birding trip to New Zealand, BUT HERE WE ARE!
 This is an incredible opportunity to bird New Zealand with one of her native sons and past BOS member, Brent Stephenson!
 Brent lived in the Buffalo area for a few years before moving to Vermont with his wife, Lisa.

-The group will depart Buffalo on Monday, January 18, 2027 to allow us to arrive on January 20 (due to crossing the International Date Line).
+The group will depart Buffalo on Monday, January 18, 2027 to allow us to arrive on January 20 (due to crossing the International Date Line we will ‘lose’ a day (Jan 19) on the way to NZ).
 The birding tour will then begin on Thursday, January 21, 2027.
-This trip will be limited to 8 participants and the land-based portion of the trip will cost about $6500 (this includes all lodging/meals/guiding/travel within country/multiple pelagics/ferry rides) plus your airfare.
+This trip will be limited to 8 participants and the land-based portion of the trip will cost about $7000 (this includes all lodging/meals/guiding/travel within country/multiple pelagics/ferry rides) plus your airfare.
 It is a trip worth saving for and you have a good two years to do so!

 Details and itinerary will be added here over the next few months…